Planning for College

 - Planning and saving are essential for a successful postsecondary journey.

-With applications completed and a final college decision perhaps awaiting the anticipated financial aid offers in February or March, your student can delve further into each school’s departmental scholarship listings that pinpoint the degree program your student has declared.
+With applications completed and a final college decision perhaps awaiting the anticipated financial aid offers in January or February, your student can delve further into each school’s departmental scholarship listings that pinpoint the degree program your student has declared.
 National free scholarship searches can be conducted as well using specialized filters.
 Avoid paying a fee to find scholarships, as all scholarship searches should be free.

 What Your Student Can Do Now